-- Web Hosting Policy.
+- Web Governance Policy.
 Guidance and options for those managing websites at Duke.

 - Acceptable Use.
 Establish and promote the ethical, legal, and secure use of computing and electronic communications for all members of Duke University and its affiliated entities.